Applying for TEFRA

 In both cases, once your application has been processed, you will be sent a letter to let you know whether your child’s application was approved or whether your child was determined to be ineligible for the program.

 Your child’s TEFRA must be renewed each year so that DHS can be sure your child is still eligible for the TEFRA program.
-You can find the complete renewal packet here.
+Renew online at Access Arkansas.